beidemichael/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7-file - script that creates a file
 7-file - script that creates a file
 7-file - script that creates a file
+11-directories - a script that counts the number of directories and sub-directories in the current directory.